 As $\Gamma\rightarrow \infty$ in (\ref{PCdelay}), with $\dot{S}$ finite, $S \rightarrow X-X_1$.
 In this limit, the system reduces to a bidirectionally coupled version of (\ref{eqPC}), which indeed synchronizes.
 In the general case of the coupled system (\ref{PCdelay}) with finite $\Gamma$, the subsystems exchange information more slowly: if $X$ and $X_1$ are slowly varying, then S asymptotes to $X-X_1$ over a time scale $1/\Gamma$.
 Thus $\Gamma$ is an inverse time lag in the coupling dynamics.

 Synchronization along trajectories of the system (\ref{PCdelay}) is represented in Fig. \ref{figsyncdelay} as the difference $Z-Z_1$ vs. time, for decreasing values of $\Gamma$.
 For large $\Gamma$, the case represented in Fig. \ref{figsyncdelay}a, the subsystems synchronize.
 As $\Gamma$ is decreased in Figs. \ref{figsyncdelay}b-d, corresponding to increased time lag, increasingly frequent bursts of desynchronization are observed, until in Fig. \ref{figsyncdelay}d (uncoupled systems) no portion of the trajectory is synchronized.
-The bursting behavior can be understood as an instance of on-off intermittency \cite{Pla, Ott}, the phenomenon that may occur when an invariant manifold containing an attractor loses stability, so that the attractor is no longer an attractor for the entire phase space, but is still effective in portions of the phase space.
+The bursting behavior can be understood as an instance of on-off intermittency \cite{Pla},\cite{Ott}, the phenomenon that can occur when an invariant manifold containing an attractor loses stability, so that the attractor is no longer an attractor for the entire phase space, but is still effective in portions of the phase space.
 Trajectories then spend finite periods very close to the invariant manifold, interspersed with bursts away from it.